-Charlotte advises on all aspects of employment law covering a wide range of both contentious and non-contentious matters with particular expertise in all aspects of acquisitions, disposals and outsourcing including the effect of the Transfer of Undertakings (Protection of Employment) Regulations 2006.
-In particular she has been involved in advising on the complex retender of IT services for a national client including drafting employment provisions in the contract for services.
+Charlotte advises on all aspects of employment law, including contentious and non-contentious matters with particular expertise in all aspects of acquisitions, disposals and outsourcing, including the effect of the Transfer of Undertakings (Protection of Employment) Regulations 2006.

-Charlotte has in-house experience working on secondment for a postal services provider, in particular she was required to advise in a highly unionised environment in relation to all aspects of employment law, including to day to day industrial relations, unlawful strikes (including seeking injunctive relief) and amendments to collective agreements as well as maintaining a flexible and dynamic workforce.
+Charlotte has in-house experience working on secondment for a postal services provider.
+She advised in a highly unionised environment in relation to all aspects of employment law, including day-to-day industrial relations, unlawful strikes and amendments to collective agreements, whilst maintaining a flexible and dynamic workforce.

 - In relation to national logistics and warehousing outsourcing arrangements

 - On a corporate restructure of a global company with international TUPE implications

 - In relation to large scale redundancy issues including collective consultation